Pull to refresh

 Overview

-Eighteen months after activist investor Politan Capital ousted Joe Kiani from the board of the medical-device company he founded in 1989, Masimo shareholders voted to sell the entire firm to industrial conglomerate Danaher for $9.9 billion.
-The tally was lopsided: roughly 37 million shares in favor, 17,061 against, and 14,035 abstaining.
+Eighteen months after activist investor Politan Capital ousted Joe Kiani from the board of the medical-device company he founded in 1989, Masimo shareholders voted to sell it to Danaher for $9.9 billion.
+Roughly 37 million shares favored the deal; 17,061 opposed it, and 14,035 abstained.

 Why it matters